-The catchment provides a prime habitat for eel, and the asset was a high priority for improvement under the Eels (England and Wales) Regulations 2009.
-The reconstruction provided an opportunity for upgrading the passage for eel migration.
-We appraised the viability of the fish-friendly options available, and an Archimedes’ Screw pump was selected.
-The patented product integrates a casing around the helical screw blade that rotates around the central shaft, thus avoiding the potential for leading edge fish damage associated with traditional screw pumps with a static casing.
-The product also provides high efficiency and reliability improvements, and an almost silent operation.
+In the past, the catchment has experienced significant flooding that damaged crops, highlighting the importance of a reliable water management system to the local economy.
+We evaluated the possibility of an increased capacity pumping station capable of replacing the IDB Bells Pumping Station and upgrading the nearby EA-owned Mockett’s Pumping Station—the reconstruction provided an opportunity to upgrade the passage for eel migration.
+Our team appraised the viability of the fish-friendly options available, and an Archimedes’ Screw pump was selected.
+This screw integrates a casing around the helical screw blade that rotates around the central shaft, thus avoiding the potential for leading edge fish damage associated with traditional screw pumps with a static casing and provides high efficiency and reliability improvements—it’s also a nearly silent operation.